A couple of days ago, the following from Franklin Graham came across my Twitter feed:

-But the “Aquinas on Law” seminar turned out to be one of the liveliest I have had all semester, indeed one of the liveliest in recent memory.
+But this seminar turned out to be one of the liveliest I had all semester, indeed one of the liveliest in recent memory.
 That’s because wedged into the middle of several articles on various law-related topics, Aquinas asks a very practical and contemporary-sounding question: “Whether it is lawful to steal through stress of need?”
 His answer caused my young students, most at least marginally Catholic and more-than-marginal budding capitalists, to learn something they should have learned from watching Sesame Street—some things just don’t go together.

 Summa Theologica 2.2, Question 66, Article 7 is framed within the parameters of Aquinas’ understanding of eternal law, natural law, and human law.
 “Eternal law” is the Divine rational governance of the universe as a cosmic community, while “Human law” is our human version of the same activity, the project of applying rational governance to our activities as individuals and communities.
 “Natural law” serves as a bridge between eternal and human law; it is the imprint of the eternal Law in the nature of things.
 In Aquinas’ own words,

 Which brings us to “Whether it is lawful to steal through stress of need?”
 If he had been writing several centuries later, Aquinas would have illustrated his discussion with Victor Hugo’s story of Jean Valjean and Javert from Les Miserables.
 Valjean steals food to feed his starving niece and nephew, is arrested for theft and sentenced to twenty years in prison according to the applicable law.
 He escapes from prison and, through years of complications is pursued by an obsessively dedicated policeman, Javert.
 Using Aquinas’ categories of law, the conflict between Javert and Valjean reflects the tension that can arise between human law and natural law.
 Which one of them has “right” on his side?
 Valjean or Javert?

 It is the hungry man’s bread that you withhold, the naked man’s cloak that you store away, the money that you bury in the earth is the price of the poor man’s ransom and freedom.

-“That sounds like communism!” several of my students complained believing, as many in our capitalist world believe, that such an accusation signifies the effective and immediate end of the conversation.
-“Not really,” I responded, “but you know who it does remind me of?
-The early Christian communities in the Book of Acts.”
-These communities were so dedicated to the principle of common ownership of goods and distribution of those goods according to need that people were reportedly struck dead for claiming to be dedicated to the principle and lying about it.
-If the big guy had been in attendance at my seminar, the ensuing conversation might have gone something like this:
+We learn in Acts 5, immediately after today’s lectionary reading, that these communities were so dedicated to the principle of common ownership of goods and distribution of those goods according to need that people were reportedly struck dead for claiming to be dedicated to the principle and lying about it.
+If Aquinas had been in attendance at my seminar, the ensuing conversation might have gone something like this:

 Student 1: My property belongs to me!
 I worked for it and no one has a right to it other than me!

 Aquinas: I agree—to a point.
 “Each one is entrusted with the stewardship of his own things, so that out of them he may come to the aid of those who are in need.”
 The purpose of property ownership is to facilitate your responsibility to ensure that those in need are taken care of.

 Student 2: But I worked hard for what I own!
 No one has the right to tell me what to do with it!

-BG: You’re assuming that you are more important than others, that the purpose of labor is your own enrichment and benefit rather than the community’s.
+Aquinas: You’re assuming that you are more important than others, that the purpose of labor is your own enrichment and benefit rather than the community’s.

 Student 3: I’m more than happy to consider giving of my surplus to those in need—I’m not heartless, and I usually get a tax deduction when I do.
 But I’m not obligated to do it.